 Snyder admits that being her mother’s primary caregiver has made her feel depressed, anxious, and guilty.
 She has five daughters who are beginning to have children of their own.
-She’s torn between her elderly mother and her own family.
+She’s torn between caring for her elderly mother and being present as her family grows.

 When you’ve decided that you can’t continue to be your parent’s primary caregiver, how do you break it to the family?
 And how do you manage your own feelings of sadness and guilt?

 “Other people don’t always like or understand our decisions,” says Steven Zarit, a professor in the human development and family studies department at Pennsylvania State University and a caregiver support group leader.
-“We all have limits on what we are able to do, and if we have done the best we can and can’t go on, we shouldn’t feel guilty,” Zarit says.
+“We all have limits on what we are able to do, and if we have done the best we can and can’t go on, we shouldn’t feel guilty.”